 Students pursuing the Certificate of Technical Studies in Phlebotomy must first meet College admission requirements.
-All students who have successfully completed the designated qualifications courses for Phlebotomy with a grade of C or above are eligible to appear before the interview committee.
+All students who have successfully completed the designated qualifications courses for Phlebotomy with a grade of C or above and have completed an application packet are eligible to appear before the interview committee.

 Application packets must be submitted by the established due date for consideration.
 The Phlebotomy program class is selected at the end of the spring semester for the fall training program and at the end of the fall semester for the spring training program.
 Approximately fifteen (15) students are selected for each program class.
 Program class size is determined by clinical site availability and employment statistics.

 Selection for the program is based on the following criteria: